natewatson999/node-virustotal/README.md

 var oldVT = require('node-virustotal');
 ```

+## nvt.harmless
+This is a string with a value of "harmless".

+## nvt.malicious
+This is a string with a value of "malicious".

 ## nvt.makeAPI()

 This optionally takes an integer which is a number of milliseconds, and returns a V3 object.
 A V3 object is how most standard interaction with VirusTotal occurs.
 By default, this includes a working free-use API key.
 It is encouraged that the key be changed to a personal one.
 As of this writing, not all of the VirusTotal API is currently supported due to the rewrite.
 What is supported can be accessed in this method.